sara-sabr/ITStrategy/_pages/en/capabilities.md

 #### 3.4.2.
 Indicators

 1. What type of tools do you use to manage the work at various stages of a process?
 a.
-Card walls
+Medium: Card walls
 b.
-Storyboards
+High: Storyboards
 c.
-Kanban boards
+Elite: Kanban boards
+d.
+Low: We do not use any tools
+e.
+Low: None of the above/not applicable

 2. How long does it take to complete a project backlog?
 a.
-More than I would like
+Low: More than I would expect
 b.
-About right
+High: About right
 c.
-Less than I would like
+Elite: Less than I would expect

 3. How do you gather and measure feedback from users?
 a.
-Manual testing, user acceptance testing or general acceptance criteria
+Elite: Manual testing, user acceptance testing or general acceptance criteria
 b.
-Direct email/phone/web contact form, web meetings, or chat room
+High: Direct email/phone/web contact form, web meetings, or chat room
 c.
-In-product qualitative feedback (e.g. Send-a-Smile) and survey such as Net Promoter Score (NPS)
+Medium: In-product qualitative feedback (e.g. Send-a-Smile) and survey such as Net Promoter Score (NPS)
 d.
-Usage telemetry is gathered with real user monitoring at 100% sampling
+Medium: Usage telemetry is gathered with real user monitoring at 100% sampling
 e.
-None of the above/not applicable
+Low: None of the above/not applicable

 ## 4. Cultural capabilities